allbto/Swiftility/MVVM.md

 		self._posts = /// Get the list of post somehow

-		/// Casting PostEntity as Post to avoid Swift fatal error: array cannot be bridged from objective-c self.posts = Dynamic(_posts.map { $0 as Post })
+		/// Casting PostEntity as Post to avoid Swift fatal error: array cannot be bridged from objective-c
+		/// This assignation could also be done in _posts didSet trigger self.posts = Dynamic(_posts.map { $0 as Post })
 	}